yangcanwang/bi-catalog/README.md

 ## Contact

-Built and maintained by [your name] — BI NORTAM team.
-Feel free to reach out at [your email] with any questions or feedback.
+Built and maintained by Lorraine Wang — BI NORTAM team.